top of page

 Supporting Student Transitions Across the Olympic Peninsula

-PREP brings together a wide-ranging group of partners, including 15 local school districts and Tribal schools, Peninsula College, Western Washington University, workforce boards, and community-based organizations.
-Together, we are committed to improving access to postsecondary pathways—such as college, apprenticeships, and career certification programs—especially for students in rural and underserved communities.
+PREP brings together a wide-ranging group of partners, including 15 local school districts and Tribal schools, Peninsula College, Western Washington University, workforce agencies, and community-based organizations.
+Together, we are committed to improving access to postsecondary pathways such as college, apprenticeships, and career certification programs.

-West Sound STEM Network, a nonprofit focused on expanding STEM education and career opportunities, manages the partnership and coordinates efforts across the region.
+West Sound STEM Network manages the partnership and coordinates efforts across the region.

 What PREP Does